microsoft/dstoolkit-coding-agreement/coding_agreement.md

 * Fast: should run in milliseconds.
 * Isolated: removing all external dependencies ensures reliability and speed.

-`pytest` provides a set of features helpful.
-Below some examples:
+`pytest` provides a set of helpful features.
+Below are some examples:

 ```python
 # Execute this test 3 times, with a, b, and c as input_value